shi-tong/shi-tong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🤵🏻 About me
 Hi, my name is Shi-Tong Peng and I joined Shantou University as an associate professor in 2020.
-If you are seeking any form of academic collaboration, please feel free to reach out at shtpeng@stu.edu.cn
+If you are seeking any form of academic collaboration, please feel free to reach out at shtpeng@stu.edu.cn or 18018985971 (phone).

 My research interests include process monitoring, additive manufacturing, uncertainty quantification, energy/quality management, and life cycle assessment.
 I have published 30+ papers with total <a href='https://scholar.google.com/citations?user=JWxHJpgAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>

+**Graduate Research Opportunities**
+I am actively seeking __2 motivated Master students__ to join my small research group each year.
+Candidates with backgrounds in Mechanical Engineering, Computer Science, Mathematics, Electronics, or Automation are encouraged to apply.
+-What I value:
+  -Strong __self-motivation__ and commitment to research.
+  -Outstanding academic performance (__GPA ≥ 3.5__ or equivalent).
+  -Solid mathematical foundation (e.g., __>100/150 in postgraduate entrance math exams__).
+  -Interest in __long-term research__ (Ph.D. aspirants are particularly welcome!).
+-What I offer:
+  -__Collaborative mentorship__ focused on deep algorithm development and industrial applications.
+  -__An inclusive environment__ — your potential matters more than your undergraduate institution.
+  -__Monthly stipend__.
+  -__Active support for doctoral applications__.

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 Congrats!
 Baoyun won the National Scholarship for graduate student.